azure-buddy/azure-buddy-online-website/content/tips-tricks/create-aks-opentofu/index.md

 # Interested in the code?

 All code samples, including a link to the Azure sample repository is available at [Azure Buddy Github](https://github.com/azure-buddy/howto-create-aks-opentofu-example).

+Contributions or follow-up articles are more than appreciated!